bnssaanirudh/PROJECT-1/README.md

-# PHILOMATICA:love the process of learning
+# PHILOMATICA:Love The Process Of Learning

 PHILOMATCIA is an responsive online learning platform where anyone can unlock limitless learning anytime, anywhere at zero cost.
 It offers a variety of courses designed to enhance your professional skills and personal growth.
 The user-friendly interface ensures a seamless learning experience.
 Philomatica was developed with the vision of making quality education accessible to everyone, regardless of geographical boundaries.